 If two different conductors are placed in a circuit, then the amount of current found to flow in each may not be the same.
 There are a number of reasons for this:

 - The first is that the ease with which electrons are able to move within the structure of the material.
 If the electrons are bound tightly to the crystal lattice, then it will not be easy to pull them free so that there can be a drift of electrons in a particular direction.
 In other materials there are very many free electrons drifting randomly around the lattice.
 It is these materials that allow a current to flow more easily.

 - Another factor that affects the electrical resistance of an item is its length.
 The shorter the length of material, the lower its overall resistance.
-From the analogy with a pipe the longer the pipe the more resistance to the water flow there will be.

 In most cases conductors are required to carry current with as little resistance as possible.
 As a result copper is widely used because current flows easily within its structure.
 Also its cross sectional area is made wide enough to carry the current without any undue resistance.